 The Power of colour in Branding: Red, Orange and Yellow

 Scientifically, colour depends on how an object reflects and absorbs light within a wavelength, and how it is perceived by the human eye.
 Psychologically, our response to colour is harder to define.
 Colours have unique meanings in different cultures, and even our emotional and social interpretation determines how we respond to colours.
-Think of how it is “inappropriate” for boys to wear pink.
+Think of how it is deemed “inappropriate” for boys to wear pink, whether you personally agree with it or not.
 Or how a bank manager or a lawyer in court doesn’t wear a bright, lime-green suit.
 In South Africa, brides wear white, while white is a funeral colour in India.
 Indian brides wear yellow, or gold.
 This is why we must carefully think about the power of colour in branding.

 We all have our favourite colours, and perhaps a colour we don’t like at all.
 It is most often because of a certain emotional connotation we attach to a colour, plus our culture, experiences and beliefs.
 For as long as I can remember, my dad refused to wear shirts of a certain blue shade.
 He hated school as a teenager, and that colour blue reminds him of his school uniform.
 For years, I didn’t like orange.
 The colour reminded me of the home decoration trends of the 70’s, with the brown and orange curtains and bottle green and mustard couches.
 It was old fashioned; especially when the 80’s came along with black, fuchsia and turquoise.
 We were young and hip-and-happening in those colours.
 Now we hang our heads – with much smaller hair – in shame about the fashion disasters of the 80’s, and I own an orange sweater that I love.
 I have also learned about the power of colour in branding.